Virtues of Vocation Faculty and Staff Award

 - Kedron Bardwell’s “Questions for Vocational Reflection”

-Please submit your nomination, via email to Aaron Morrison, Assistant Director, Institute for Leadership and Service at firstname.lastname@example.org no later than April 1, 2021, 5:00 p.m.
+Please submit your nomination, via email to Rachel MacDonald (firstname.lastname@example.org), ILAS Program Coordinator, no later than April 8, 2022, 5:00 p.m.

-Finalist stage: After nominations have been received, ILAS will inform nominees, who will be asked to submit a statement of 250-500 words on the following question: “What sorts of virtues do you aim to embody in your academic vocation?”
+After nominations have been received, ILAS will inform nominees, who will be asked to submit a statement of 250-500 words on the following question: “What sorts of virtues do you aim to embody in your academic vocation?”
 This statement should also indicate some indication of engagement with the nomination questions above.
-This statement is to be submitted via email to Aaron Morrison, Assistant Director, Institute for Leadership and Service, by April 15th, 2021, at 5:00pm.
+This statement is to be submitted via email to Rachel MacDonald, Program Coordinator, Institute for Leadership and Service, by April 25th, 2022, at 12:00pm.

 A committee of Valpo faculty and staff will judge the finalists and award the prizes.